MoPE: Mixture of Prompt Experts for Parameter-Efficient and Scalable Multimodal Fusion: Method

 \subsection{Mixture of Prompt Experts}

-To mitigate the negative impact on optimizing a long prompt and to improve the adaptiveness of dynamic prompt, we propose to learn multiple short prompts with a MoE-like design.
-To be more specific, we use MoPE module in each prompt-tuned Transformer layers $L^i$ to generate the dynamic prompt in a scalable way.
-A MoPE module consists of a router, $k$ prompt experts and their associated \textit{routing embeddings} $\{(\mathbf{E}_j,\mathbf{k}_j)\}_{j=1}^k$ where $\mathbf{E}_i\in\mathbb{R}_{l\times d}$ is an expert, $\mathbf{k}_i\in\mathbb{R}_{d_r}$ is its routing embedding, and $d_r$ is the dimension of routing embedding.
+\rb{To scale up the expressiveness of prompts, we decompose the unified long prompt $\mathbf{P}_d$ via a MoPE module in each layer to effectively scale up prompt fusion, as illustrated in Figure~\ref{fig:arch}-(b).} Concretely, a MoPE module consists of a multimodal router, $k$ prompt experts and their associated \textit{routing embeddings} $\{(\mathbf{E}_j,\mathbf{k}_j)\}_{j=1}^k$ where $\mathbf{E}_j\in\mathbb{R}_{l\times d}$ is an expert, $\mathbf{k}_j\in\mathbb{R}_{d_r}$ is the routing embedding associated with the expert, and $d_r\ll d_x $ is the dimension of routing embedding.

-We route each instance based on representations of all modalities, as illustrated in Fig.~\ref{fig:arch}-(b,c).
-The router is parameterized as two layer-specific linear transformations $\mathbf{W}_y^{i}\in\mathbb{R}_{d_y\times d_c}$ and $\mathbf{W}_x^{i}\in\mathbb{R}_{d_x\times d_i}$, where $d_c$, $d_i$ are the dimension of cross-modal and inter-modal routing embedding, respectively, and $d_i + d_c = d_r$.
-The cross-model embedding is projected from $\psi_y$, while inter-model embedding is calculated over the global-level feature (typically represented as the \verb|[CLS]| token) from previous layer $L^{i-1}$.
-Finally, we concatenate both embeddings to get an multimodal query embedding $\mathbf{q}\in\mathbb{R}_{d_r}$, and compute the dot product with the routing embeddings of all available experts.
-The routing score $\mathbf{r}$ is calculated by:
+For every Transformer layer, we route each instance based on representations of all modalities, as visualized in Figure~\ref{fig:arch}-(c).
+For example, in the two modality setting, the router is parameterized as two layer-specific linear transformations $\mathbf{W}_y^{i}\in\mathbb{R}_{d_y\times d_c}$ and $\mathbf{W}_x^{i}\in\mathbb{R}_{d_x\times d_i}$, where $d_c$, $d_i$ are the dimension of cross-modal and inter-modal routing embedding, respectively, and $d_i + d_c = d_r$.
+The cross-model embedding is projected from $\psi_y$, while inter-model embedding is mapped from the global-level feature in the preceding layer of main modality encoder $L^{i-1}$ (i.e., $x_0^{i-1}$).
+Finally, we concatenate both embeddings to get a multimodal query embedding $\mathbf{q}\in\mathbb{R}_{d_r}$, used to query the routing score $\mathbf{r}\coloneqq[r_1,\cdots, r_j]$ associated with each expert:

-where $\tau=0.1$ is the temperature hyper-parameter, and $\epsilon$ is sampled noise~\cite{riquelme2021scaling}.
-When there are more than one complementary modality, the additional embedding could be easily extended by learning additional projections.
-The dynamic prompt is obtained by a convex combination of all experts at this layer according to the routing score:
+where $\tau=0.1$ is the temperature hyper-parameter, and $\epsilon\sim\mathcal{N}(0,\frac{1}{k^2})$ is sampled noise~\cite{riquelme2021scaling}.
+When there is more than one complementary modality, the additional embedding could be easily extended by learning additional projections.
+The dynamic prompt is obtained \rb{by a soft routing mechanism, which is a convex combination of all experts at this layer}: